 Patients, to the extent they are able, and their families participate in all discussions and decisions about their care.
 Because of the variety of conditions and illnesses in the CCU, length of stay varies from hours to weeks.

 • Three visitors (family or significant others) may visit between 8 a.m. and 10 p.m. and one visitor after 10 p.m.

 • Children may visit if they are accompanied by an adult, free of illness, and approved by the nursing staff.
 Please limit visits to 30 minutes.

 • Remember, patient care is our first priority and may at times prevent you from seeing your loved one as often as you wish.

 • Maintaining a quiet environment to promote rest and healing is an important part of patient care.
 In order to provide a quiet atmosphere for our patients we ask visitors to avoid waiting in hallways and outside patient rooms.
 PLEASE PLACE CELL PHONES ON SILENT.

-• Live flowers are not permitted in the CCU.
+• Live flowers and plants are not permitted in the patient rooms of the CCU.

 • Computers located in the room are for the medical staff to complete documentation.

 • Visitors may not eat in patient rooms but may eat in our family lounge, Beacon’s Deli or the medical center’s cafeteria.